Historic Preservation Program

 Funding for Historic Barns

 Historic barns are highly visible icons of King County’s heritage, essential elements of our rural landscapes, conveying both a sense of place and traditional building methods.
 King County’s Historic Preservation Program is pleased to announce the second of two rounds of the Barn Again Historic Barn Preservation Program.
 The goal of this program is to provide funds for the stabilization and rehabilitation of historic barns and outbuildings that are historically associated with the working life of a farm, as well as community gathering places associated with agricultural organizations, such as grange halls.
-The first of two competitive grant rounds was completed in the spring of 2016.
+The first of two competitive grant rounds was completed in spring 2016.
 Six barns, three milk houses, one milking parlor, and one chicken house located in King County’s eastern and southern rural areas received grants totaling more than $235,000.
 In 2017, the other half, up to $250,000, will be awarded.
 The program will continue beyond 2017 only if additional funding can be secured.
 Grant guidelines and applications are now available and are due April 21, 2017.
 Grant workshops are scheduled for Black Diamond, Vashon and Carnation.

 View a complete listing of 2016 Barn Again award recipients.
 For more information about the Barn Again program, please contact Todd Scott, King County's Preservation Architect, 206-477-4545.